ThirusOfficial/tailwind-css-starter/README.md

 8. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
 If you don't see a gradient on the text, something went wrong.

+## How to use

+- Go to `public > index.html` Remove the `<h1>` element and start adding your own HTML.
+- If you need to add more pages, add them in the `public` folder.
+- To extract classes and use the `@apply` directive, edit the custom CSS file in `src > styles.css`.
+Add any amount of custom CSS within this file.
+Refer [https://tailwindcss.com/docs/installation#using-a-custom-css-file](https://tailwindcss.com/docs/installation#using-a-custom-css-file)

+NOTE: Do NOT edit the file `public > styles.css` directly.
+The CSS here is generated from `src > styles.css` using Tailwind when you build.

 ## Optimize for production

 Before pushing your code (the `public` folder) for production, run the below command to reduce the size of `styles.css` within the public folder